Hypothalamic tumorHypothalamic glioma; Hypothalamus - tumor

 The exact cause of hypothalamic tumors is not known.
 It is likely that they result from a combination of genetic and environmental factors.

 In children, most hypothalamic tumors are gliomas.
-Gliomas are a common type of brain tumor that results from the abnormal growth of glial cells, which are a type of cells that support nerve cells.
-Gliomas can occur at any age, but they are often more aggressive in adults than in children.
+Gliomas are a common type of brain tumor that results from the abnormal growth of glial cells, which support nerve cells.
+Gliomas can occur at any age.
+They are often more aggressive in adults than in children.

 In adults, tumors in the hypothalamus are more likely cancer that has spread from another organ.